KrazyyX/CTF-repo/HTB Challenges/pwn/3- Mathematricks.md

 I will take a look at the writeup to check if I am on the right track.

-After checking the writeup, the issue seems to be with the type of data that the variables are said to be.
+After checking the writeup, the issue seems to be that `long` is not the data type to be concerned with.

 The correct values were as follows